astropy/astropy/docs/nddata/kernels.rst

 2D Kernels
 ^^^^^^^^^^
 As all 2D kernels are symmetric it is sufficient to specify the width in one direction.
-Therefore the use of 2D kernels is basically the same as for 1D kernels:
+Therefore the use of 2D kernels is basically the same as for 1D kernels.
+We consider a small Gaussian shaped source of amplitude one in the middle of the image and add 10% noise:

 >>> import numpy as np
 >>> from astropy.nddata.convolution import convolve, Gaussian2DKernel, TopHat2DKernel